xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 c.
 Performance for fully implicit time integrators

-### Source code (preconditioner specification)

-Open the files `shared/Utilities.cpp` and `HandsOn3.cpp`.

-In `shared/Utilities.cpp`, focus on the two routines `precondition_setup` and `precondition_solve` starting on line 322.
-These routines employ a scalable geometric multigrid solver for the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$, i.e., this should be a perfect preconditioner when running in IMEX mode, and is an approximate preconditioner when running a fully implicit formulation of the problem.
-The file `HandsOn2.cpp` is nearly identical to the previous versions (with relevant changes indicated by the comment `***** UPDATED FROM HandsOn2 *****`), except
+The file `HandsOn3.cpp` is nearly identical to the previous versions (with relevant changes indicated by the comment `***** UPDATED FROM HandsOn2 *****`).
+We note, however, that it's default parameters differ slightly from the previous versions:
-that:

-* when creating the GMRES linear solver, it can configure GMRES to use left preconditioning (if requested), and

-* if preconditioning is requested, it attaches the `precondition_setup` and `precondition_solve` routines to the time integrator.

-Also, the default run parameters for `HandsOn3.exe` differ somewhat from before:

 * it defaults to adaptive time-stepping (with the same default tolerances)

 * it defaults to IMEX mode, with advection treated explicitly

-* it defaults to using the preconditioner.
+* it defaults to using the preconditioner (discussed below).

+### Preconditioner specification

+Perhaps the most challenging (and most critical) component for a scalable implicit or IMEX time integrator is the creation of an effective, efficient, and scalable preconditioner to accelerate the iterative linear solvers (more on this by the next speakers).
+This requires three steps:

+1. Create preconditioner "setup" and "solve" routines that prepare any data structures necessary to perform preconditioning (called infrequently) and apply the preconditioner (called frequently), respectively.

+   Here, we create the routines [`precondition_setup`][15] and [`preconditioner_solve`][16], that employ a scalable geometric multigrid solver for only the diffusion portion of the problem,
+   $$\nabla \cdot ( D \nabla u )$$.
+This should be a perfect preconditioner when running in IMEX mode, but will only be approximate when running a fully implicit formulation of the problem.

+2. Supply the preconditioning routines to the integrator.

+   In our example, when creating the GMRES linear solver, we notify it to use left preconditioning [here][17].
+We then attach the `precondition_setup` and `precondition_solve` routines to the integrator [here][18].

 ### Performance with IMEX integration